DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-30 Narrative Notes.md

 ### Sound
 - Change dodge sound
 - Calmer music
+- Enemies should make noise when they spawn

 ### UI
 - Little metal thing at the bottom of the ribbon looks a lil weird.
 Shape